asaaki/io_shuten/README.md

 require "io_shuten"
 require "logger"

-logdev = IO_shuten::Memory.new('log_node')
+logdev = IO_shuten::Redis.new(:app_log, :key_value, :collection)
 logger = Logger.new(logdev)

-logger.info "This message will be stored in memory."
+logger.info "This message will be stored in redis as a single key." logger.debug "And this message will be also a single key"

+#check
+logdev.read #=> will return both messages as a single string
 ```